Part 1 – The Parties & Glossary of terms

 4.2.1 Should the client decide to postpone the showreel before the deposit amount has been paid, no penalty or fees will be required.

 4.2.2 Should the client decide to postpone the showreel after the deposit amount has been paid for a period longer than 4 weeks, the client agrees that an additional 25% (of the original invoice) deposit amount must be paid to Showreels Australia to re-commence the showreel after the 4 week period (except in cases where Showreels Australia can be proven to be in clear breach of its duties as outlined in this agreement).
+This condition applies to any existing material package purchased such as a Trailer Reel or Speed Reel where the 4 week period begins from the date of deposit payment.

 4.2.3 Should the client decide to postpone the showreel after the deposit and final payment amount has been paid for a period longer than 4 weeks, the client agrees that an additional 25% (of the original invoice) deposit amount must be paid to Showreels Australia to re-commence the showreel after the 4 week period (except in cases where Showreels Australia can be proven to be in clear breach of its duties as outlined in this agreement).
+Clients who postpone their shoot within 7 days of a booking will automatically incur the standard 25% penalty fee (of the total invoice).
+In the case of a client who has not provided feedback or approval on a supplied preview of any piece of a showreel package wether it be complete, in part or in full for a period longer than 4 weeks, this will be treated as postponement and a 25% penalty fee will apply.
+These conditions apply to any existing material package purchased such as a Trailer Reel or Speed Reel where the 4 week period begins from the date of deposit payment and in the case of approval of a supplied preview file, the 4 week period begins from the confirmation date of the preview file sent via Hightail or email.

 4.2.4 Clients who have paid the deposit and final amount and who have chosen a package that consists of more than one (1) shoot and who have completed one (1) shoot with more shoots remaining and choose to postpone their remaining shoots for longer than 4 weeks agree that an additional 25% (of the original invoice) deposit amount must be paid to Showreels Australia to re-commence the showreel after the 4 week period (except in cases where Showreels Australia can be proven to be in clear breach of its duties as outlined in this agreement).